Guide

 Materials are printouts of issues beginning with the inaugural Fall 2003 issue.

 Under the auspices of the Student Bar Association, The Docket is the student newsletter of the Roger Williams University School of Law.
-The first issue of The Docket is dated January 18, 1994.
-Stephen Maguire, Class of 1996, is The Docket’sfounding editor.
-Earlier issues were published monthly while later issues were published quarterly during the academic year.
-Presently, publication is sporadic.
-Bound volumes of The Docket are shelved in the library’s periodicals stacks.
+The first issue is dated January 18, 1994, with Stephen Maguire, Class of 1996, as the founding editor.
+Initially, issues were published monthly, while later issues were published quarterly during the academic year.
+The publication is now issued irregularly.
+Bound volumes of The Docket are shelved in the library’s periodical stacks.

-There are memoranda and emails about newly hired staff, departing staff, staff promotions and staff reassignments.
-There are also invitations to School of Law employee events such as the Welcome Back Reception, Holiday Open House, Staff and subsequently added Faculty Holiday Luncheon, and Staff Appreciation events.
-There are some University Service Awards programs which lists those employees and their years of services in increments of five years.
+There are memoranda and emails about newly hired staff, departing staff, staff promotions, and staff reassignments.
+There are also invitations to School of Law employee events such as the Welcome Back Reception, Holiday Open House, Holiday Luncheon, and Staff Appreciation events.
+Some University Service Awards programs are also included.
+Service awards are issued in increments of five years.

 The School of Law sponsors and co-sponsors numerous events for students, faculty, and the general public.
-Materials collected include news releases about the events, invitations, flyers, programs, registration materials, brochures, and postcards.
-Collected are some of the publications published in conjunction with the Annual Open Government Summit sponsored by the Rhode Island Department of the Attorney General and the R.W.U.
-Law Alumni Association.
-There are emails and news articles which provide information about the School of Law in general.
-There is a folder of articles from the Rhode Island Law Tribune published the week of February 12 , 2001 to the week of February 13, 2002 (this is complete).
-Articles about the founding of the School of Law, alumni, faculty, staff, students and School of Law administrative offices are filed under those categories.
+Materials collected include news releases about events, invitations, flyers, programs, registration materials, brochures, and postcards.
+This series also includes some publications related to the Annual Open Government Summit sponsored by the Rhode Island Department of the Attorney General and the RWU Law Alumni Association.
+There are emails and news articles that provide information about the School of Law in general.
+This series includes a complete run of articles about the law school from the Rhode Island Law Tribune from February 12, 2001, to February 13, 2002.
+Articles about the founding of the School of Law, alumni, faculty, staff, students, and School of Law administrative offices are filed under their respective categories.

-Materials consist of emails and memoranda regarding appointments, promotions, and tenure; news of individual activities; and full - text articles or links to articles in newspapers.
-There is biographical information; curriculum vita; semester adjunct faculty listings; compiled bibliographies of faculty publications; and miscellaneous correspondence.
+This series consists of emails and memoranda regarding appointments, promotions, and tenure; news of individual activities; full-text articles or links to articles in newspapers; biographical information; curriculum vitae; semester adjunct faculty listings; compiled bibliographies of faculty publications; and miscellaneous correspondence.
 This collection is not comprehensive.

 Materials consist of offprints of law review and law journal articles.
 These are organized chronologically and alphabetically within the individual folders.

-Collected are three copies of each issue of the Roger Williams University Law Review beginning with the inaugural issue published Spring, 1996.The Law Review is published twice annually.
+This series includes three copies of each issue of the Roger Williams University Law Review beginning with the inaugural issue published Spring of 1996.The Law Review is currently published four times annually.
 It contains articles, essays, notes and comments and a survey that reviews recent decisions of the Supreme Court of Rhode Island.

-From the 2000 - 2001 to the 2008-2009 academic year, Gail Winson, Associate Dean for Library and Information Services and Professor of Law, prepared an annual report.
-The annual report covers staff changes, professional activities of librarians and support staff, and other noteworthy activities of the Public Services and Collection Services departments.
+From the 2000-2001 to the 2008-2009 academic year, Gail Winson, Associate Dean for Library and Information Services and Professor of Law, prepared an annual report.
+The annual report covered staff changes, professional activities of librarians and support staff, and other noteworthy activities of the Public Services and Collection Services departments.
 Budget and library statistics for the fiscal year (July 1 to June 30) are included in the annual report.

 The annually revised Library Guide served as a general introduction to the resources, services, and policies of the Law Library.
-A floor plan and locator and a listing of library staff were included in the Guide.
-The Guidewas distributed to the incoming first year students as part of their orientation package until August, 2001.
-A one page Law Library Highlights instead of the Guide was distributed to the incoming first year students as part of their orientation package.
-A brochure is now included in the orientation packet.
-The Guide was distributed to the first year students in conjunction with their librarian-conductedlibrary tour through the 2011-2012 academic year.
+A floor plan and locator and a listing of library staff were included in some editions the Guide.
+The Guidewas distributed to the incoming first-year students as part of their orientation package until August 2001.
+A one-page Law Library Highlights instead of the Guide was distributed to the incoming first-year students as part of their orientation package The Guide was distributed to the first-year students in conjunction with their librarian-conductedlibrary tour through the 2011-2012 academic year.
 Other miscellaneous library guides include Quick Facts and Law Library Rules and Regulations.
-The annually revised Faculty Library Guide served to inform faculty of the Law Library services and policies which specifically pertain to them.
+The annually revised Faculty Library Guide informed faculty of the law library services and policies for them.
 There was also general information about the Law Library such as hours and staff.
-A map of the Law Library was included.
-The Faculty Library Guide was distributed to faculty in conjunction with the Law Library’s Faculty Liaison Program until the 2011-2012 academic year.
-The Library Guides from 1994-2011 are in the RWU School of Law Digital Repository.
+A map of the law library was included.
+The Faculty Library Guide was distributed to faculty in conjunction with the law library’s faculty liaison program until the 2011-2012 academic year.
+The library guides from 1994-2011 are in the RWU Law Digital Repository.

-Attendees, planning, and speakers materials document the Law Library as host of the 1997 Spring Meeting of the Law Librarians of New England (LLNE) and the 2005 Fall Meeting of the Law Librarians of New England.
-The theme of the 1997 Spring Meeting was "Sailing the Seas of Change" and was held at the Newport Harbor Hotel & Marina in Newport, R.I.
+Attendees, planning, and speaker materials documenting the 1997 Spring Meeting of the Law Librarians of New England (LLNE)and the 2005 Fall Meeting of the Law Librarians of New England, hosted by the RWU Law Library.
+The theme of the 1997 Spring Meeting, held at the Newport Harbor Hotel & Marina in Newport, R.I., was "Sailing the Seas of Change".
 The 2005 Fall Meeting was held at the Bristol Harbor Inn in Bristol, R.I. with "Law, Nature & Gifts from the Sea" as the theme.

-Articles about the Law Library were initially included in the SBA sponsored student newsletter, The Docket.
-The Law Library published its own newsletter Law Library Illuminations from Fall 1996 through Fall 2000.
+Articles about the law library were initially included in the SBA-sponsored student newsletter, The Docket.
+The law library published its newsletter Law Library Illuminations from Fall 1996 through Fall 2000.
 In August 2002, Law Library Briefs replaced Law Library Illuminations under the editorship of the Reader Services Librarian, Nan Balliot.
-Law Library Briefs was a one page double-sided newsletter which was published generally on a monthly basis during the academic year and was posted to the Law Library’s website.
-In 2008, Law Library Briefs ceased publication and was replaced by the Law Library’s blog, the Legal Beagle.
-Law Library Illuminations and Law Library Briefs are available from the RWU School of Law Digital Repository as well as permanent links to the Legal Beagle.
+Law Library Briefs was a one-page double-sided newsletter published generally every month during the academic year and posted to the law library’s website.
+In 2008, Law Library Briefs ceased publication and was replaced by the law library’s blog, the Legal Beagle.
+Law Library Illuminations and Law Library Briefs are available from the RWU Law Digital Repository and PDF captures of the Legal Beagle.

-The Law Library self-studies were compiled by the Associate Dean for Library and Information Services and Law Library staff in conjunction with site visitations under the auspices of the American Bar Association as part of the accreditation process.
-Topics in the self-studies include: administration, staff, services, collection, physical facilities, and statistics.
+The Associate/Assistant Dean for Library and Information Services and the law library staff compile the self-studies for site visits under the auspices of the American Bar Association as part of the accreditation process.
+Topics in the self-studies include administration, staff, services, collection, physical facilities, and statistics.
 Appendices contain a variety of law library publications.

-The Marine Affairs Institute was established during the summer of 1996 with RWU School of Law faculty Jose L. Fernandez and Matthew P. Harrington as its co-directors.
-The Marine Affairs Institute is dedicated to exploring the legal, economic, and policy aspects of the development of the oceans and coastal zones.
+The Marine Affairs Institute was established during the summer of 1996 with RWU Law faculty Jose L. Fernandez and Matthew P. Harrington as its co-directors.
+The Marine Affairs Institute explores the legal, economic, and policy aspects of ocean and coastal zone development.
 The School of Law in collaboration with the University of Rhode Island’s Department of Marine Affairs offers a Juris Doctor/Master of Marine Affairs.
-In partnership with the University of Rhode Island Department of Marine Affairs and the Rhode Island Sea Grant Program, the Law School established the Sea Grant Legal Program in November, 2003.
+In partnership with the University of Rhode Island Department of Marine Affairs and the Rhode Island Sea Grant Program, the law school established the Sea Grant Legal Program in November 2003.
 The Marine Affairs Institute sponsors the biennial Maritime Law Symposium, the Maritime Law Society, the Admiralty Moot Court Team, seminars, workshops, and colloquia.
-Materials documenting these events are collected as well as news articles and other informational materials about the Marine Affairs Institute.
+This series includes materials documenting these events, news articles, and other materials about the Marine Affairs Institute.

-Orientation for incoming first-year students is held prior to the beginning of classes.
+Orientation for incoming first-year students is held before the beginning of classes.
 Materials from 1993 to 2001 are sporadic, consisting of correspondence to the students and schedules of speakers and events.
-Beginning with the Fall, 2002 semester, orientation booklets have been published and they are collected in addition to other items pertaining to orientation.
+Published orientation booklets and other items are collected starting with the Fall 2002 semester,

 The Portuguese-American Comparative Law Center was established pursuant to a 1999 protocol between the University, the Portugal Minister of Justice, Portugal Procurador Generale, and Luso-American Foundation.
 Professor David A. Rice was appointed Director in March 2000.

 The materials document the activities of the Portuguese-American Comparative Law Center which include symposia, conferences, seminars, and lectures.
-There are emails about visiting research scholars, and the Occasional Paper series.
-There are brochures and press releases about the activities.
+Materials also include emails about visiting research scholars, the Occasional Paper series, brochures, and press releases about the activities of the center.

-Collected are directories consisting of student contact information published by the Student Bar Association from 1995/96 - 1999/2000 as well as pictorial directories of the entering first-year students beginning with the Fall, 1997 semester.
+This series collects directories of student contact information published by the Student Bar Association from 1995-1996 to 1999-2000 and pictorial directories of the entering first-year students beginning with the Fall 1997 semester.

 A Personal Computer Laboratory Guide from 1993/1994 is also among the student handbooks.